 If you receive monetary assistance through a scholarship, government-sponsored grant or any other source, you will only be reimbursed for the difference between the total cost of your tuition and any money you receive from such tuition assistance sources, up to your approved reimbursement amount, which will not exceed the maximum annual reimbursement limit.

-Example: Your total tuition cost is $5,000 and you receive a scholarship for $3,500.
-The scholarship reduces your tuition cost to $1,500.
-If you were approved for $3,500 on your application, you will receive $1,500 to cover your remaining tuition cost.
+Example: Your total tuition cost is $1,000 and you receive a scholarship for $500.
+The scholarship reduces your tuition cost to $500.
+You would be eligible to receive 75% of the $500 that you paid.

 Any scholarship, grant or tuition assistance from any other source will be applied to the semester in which the school receives the scholarship payment and is applied against that semester’s tuition charges.